-The Romney flap has revealed a divide among conservatives about those who receive government transfers.
+Mitt Romney’s remark that 47 percent of Americans are “dependent on government” points to an enduring divide among conservatives.
 Those who insanely, self-destructively urge Romney to keep sticking it to the 47 percent are advocating a type of rhetoric that conservative outlets like the Wall Street Journal and National Review deliberately abandoned in the 1960s as they sought to build a broad-based political coalition.

 The Wall Street Journal and National Review sought to create a polarization in which a majority made up of taxpayers (from the working class on up) formed a broad coalition against the tax consumers (welfare recipients and welfare bureaucrats) and their radical allies.
 In this class war critique, conservative journalists took the side of the taxpayers against the welfare recipients and their allies.
 When the class war critique dominated, the interests of welfare recipients were secondary to those of the taxpayers.

-These suburban taxpayers were quite different from the provident mentioned by the Wall Street Journal in 1965.
+Suburban taxpayers were quite different from the “provident” mentioned by the Wall Street Journal in 1965.
 National Review regularly used the visuals and symbolism of the working and lower middle classes when talking about the taxpayer.
-The jobs described (steam fitter) the activities (rummaging for second hand clothes), the places where people are described as living (the new growing suburbs) pointed to a socially and economically broad coalition of taxpayers who had in common that they worked, paid taxes, and were being hurt by the basic injustice of paying for those who refused to work, and by the welfare bureaucrats and middle-class radicals egging them on.
+The jobs described (steam fitter) the activities (rummaging for secondhand clothes), the places where people are described as living (the new growing suburbs) pointed to a socially and economically broad coalition of taxpayers who had in common that they worked, paid taxes, and were being hurt by the basic injustice of paying for those who refused to work, and by the welfare bureaucrats and middle-class radicals egging them on.